quintilesims/layer0/README.md

 If any changes are made to mocked interfaces, the code generation will need to run again.

 #### Common Functions
-*The following commands should be ran from the `layer0/scripts` directory*
+*The following commands should be run from the `layer0/scripts` directory*

 | Function      | Command       |
 | ------------- |:--------------|